Skip to content

 npm ci

-Next, we ensure that the data schema of the squid defines entities that we would like to track.
+Next, we ensure the Squid's data schema defines the entities that we want to track.
 We are interested in:

 • Token transfers